softbitestudio/usbunny/README.md

-# 🐇🔌 USBunny — AI On A Stick
+# 🐇🔌 USBunny — AI hopping from PC to PC

 *"Raw.
 Local.
 Unfiltered."*